 The Xbox Series X can add HDR and improve framerates of Xbox One and Xbox 360 games.

 Another interesting new feature breathes new life into older titles by enhancing their graphics.
-Using its powerful internals and machine learning technology, the Xbox Series X can add HDR and improve framerates of games that were launched years ago.
+Using its powerful internals and machine learning technology, the Xbox Series X can add HDR and improve framerates of launched years ago.
 Even Xbox 360 games are compatible, and will look better than ever on the new Xbox consoles.

-What about the Xbox Series S?
+Xbox Series X vs Series S?

 The Xbox Series S has the same CPU as the Xbox Series X, but with a much less powerful GPU.
 The console is still more powerful than an Xbox One X, but targets 60fps at 1440p instead of native 4K like the Xbox Series X. It can still be upscaled to 4K, and supports framerates of up to 120fps.